Home

 </rule>

-OSSEC’s <same_field> cannot do a cross-PID join (child’s proc_ppid ≡ parent’s proc_pid), so the rule uses <if_matched_sid>100220</if_matched_sid> plus a 180-second timeframe.
-False-positive risk is low: legitimate MCP servers virtually never spawn bash -c children, and the time window constrains the false-positive window to “any MCP process saw a shell child within three minutes” rather than “ever”.
+False-positive risk is low: legitimate MCP servers virtually never spawn bash -c children, and the time window constrains the false-positive window to “an MCP process and a shell -c both seen within three minutes” rather than “ever”.
+(When 100221 fires it supersedes the level-4 100222 for that event, so the base rule only surfaces on its own when no MCP process is around.)

 Listener canary (100225)